NishilP/PYTHON/README.md

 This repository is my attempt at learning to code in Python.

-The files in repository - 'one', are mainly Math related.
+The files in repository - 'one', are mainly Finance & Math related.